Skip to main content

 Parity with legacy SSRS reports

-Through this dashboard, as well as a number of other ones, you can access the data that was previously only accessible through the legacy SSRS reports (page Reports (classic) in Omada Identity).
+Through this dashboard, as well as a number of other ones, you can access the data that was previously only accessible through the legacy SSRS reports (former Reports (classic) page in Omada Identity).

 Analytics and reports menu items